 I also do CranioSacral Therapy which as you may have read in the Services page is a really light touch technique that can make subtle changes that make a huge difference.
 Thai massage is also a technique I use, but is not done by many therapists in the area.

-In addition to techniques and style, I have chosen to be licensed in Washington and in Idaho, Nationally Certified by the NCBTMB, as well as being a member of the American Massage Therapy Association.
-To become state licensed and nationally certified, a therapist is required to pass exams showing aptitude in skill, law, and ethics while performing massage.
+In addition to techniques and style, I am licensed in the State of Idaho, as well as being a member of the American Massage Therapy Association.
+To become state licensed, a therapist is required to pass exams showing aptitude in skill, law, and ethics while performing massage.
 All 3 require one to follow certain standards of practice as well as ethical standards.
 The AMTA membership provides liability insurance to protect both you and me in the event something happens as the result of a massage, which I try to prevent by taking the detailed intake your first massage.